Potts Point - Woolloomooloo

 AreaSearch analysis reveals Potts Point - Woolloomooloo recording weaker employment conditions than most comparable areas nationwide

-Conversely, construction has lower representation at 3.5% compared to the regional average of 8.6%.
-The area's ratio of workers to residents is 0.8, indicating substantial local employment opportunities.
-Between September 2024 and September 2025, labour force decreased by 1.2%, while employment declined by 1.9%, causing unemployment rate to rise by 0.6 percentage points.
-This contrasts with Greater Sydney where employment rose by 2.1% over the same period.
-As of 25-November-25, NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%, comparing favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that over five years, national employment is forecast to expand by 6.6% and over ten years by 13.7%.
-Applying these projections to Potts Point - Woolloomooloo's employment mix suggests local employment should increase by 7.4% over five years and 14.6% over ten years.
+Conversely, construction shows lower representation at 3.5% compared to the regional average of 8.6%.
+The ratio of workers to residents is 0.8, indicating substantial local employment opportunities.
+Between September 2024 and September 2025, labour force decreased by 1.2%, while employment declined by 1.9%, causing unemployment to rise by 0.6 percentage points.
+In contrast, Greater Sydney saw employment rise by 2.1% and the labour force grow by 2.4%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Potts Point - Woolloomooloo's employment mix suggests local employment should increase by 7.4% over five years and 14.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment